Skip to main contentSkip to main content

 Modified Bitumen

-Modified bitumen is an evolved version of traditional built-up roofing.
+An evolved version of traditional built-up roofing.
 Applied in rolls using torch, cold adhesive, or self-adhesion, it provides excellent waterproofing and puncture resistance.
-Its multi-layer construction handles foot traffic from HVAC technicians and maintenance crews better than single-ply membranes.
+Handles foot traffic from HVAC technicians better than single-ply.

 Best for: Small commercial buildings, areas with high foot traffic